abumuawiyah/ngrx/README.md

 Please read more details on this article [UI Microservice](https://micro-frontends.org/)

 ### Component as a Library
 Library is a component that can be reuse accross projects.
-To use library in other workspace, adding the library by configure the projects in angular.json
+To use library in other workspace, we need to add the library by configure the projects in angular.json

 We develop the job-ads-api as a library